 These subconscious, archetypal images lay the foundation for the experience customers are going to have with your brand.
 The images you create in your logos and marks—the symbols—are a signal to the customer of what the brand represents.

 In Man and His Symbols, Dr. Jung included an old Volkswagen advertisement with an aerial view of Beetle toy cars forming the shape of the Volkswagen logo.
 He noted that the advertisement “may have a ‘trigger’ effect on a reader’s mind, stirring unconscious memories of childhood.
 If these memories are pleasant, the pleasure may be associated (unconsciously) with the product and brand name.”

 Indeed, there is a science to connecting to the hearts of our customers.
 Marketers must find ways to positively influence customers through the use of powerful imagery.
 Only by understanding the images in our customers’ hearts can we create images that will connect with their minds and drive them to choose us more often than our competitors.

 Business leaders must come better understand the meaning behind the energy patterns that give meaning to the forms we represent through our imagery.
-And they understand them, our communications must constantly support the meanings our customers find:
+And they understand them, our communications must constantly support the meanings our customers find.

 A critical power of branding lies in your ability to creatively associate your brand in highly relevant ways to your customers.
-Your marks, logos, and images have to be associated to a deep aspect of your customers’ hearts.
+Your marks, logos, and images have to be associated with a deep aspect of your customers’ hearts.